How Close Are We To Working 3D Printed Hearts?

 Organovo went on to develop 3D printed liver tissue, as well as partnering with L’Oreal to develop 3D printed skin tissue in 2015.
 They weren’t the only company trying to create 3D printed hearts and organs however, as companies such as Cellink, Biolife4D, EnvisionTEC, and more either build 3D bioprinters or research ways of printing organs.

 BioLife4D have a game plan for reaching a stage where 3D printed hearts will become a reality.
-They intend to make ‘mini’ hearts within a year that are entirely bioprinted.
-The belief is that pharmaceutical companies will use them to test new drugs and their effects.
+The belief is that pharmaceutical companies will use these printable-on-demand hearts to test new drugs and their effects.
 Once this preliminary stage has been completed, BioLife4D intend to move on to making small animal hearts.
 Then, they will gravitate toward large animals, before making the eventual leap to real 3D printed human hearts.

 There is another school of thought however.
 If a foreign object can fulfill the same role as a human heart does, do we really need a human heart at all?
-3D printing can serve in this area too.
+3D printing can help here also.

 We are better at manufacturing objects from materials such as plastics and metals than we are from living tissues; our cities and houses are evidence of that.
-Therefore, logic dictates that it would be simpler for us to build foreign structures that can pump blood round our bodies in the event that our heart fails.
+By this logic, it should be simpler for us to build artificial hearts that can pump blood round our bodies in the event that our heart fails.

 The heart’s job doesn’t sound that difficult; it’s just pumping blood.
 This shouldn’t be hard to do artificially, right?
 We can build skyscrapers and racecars, surely we can build a glorified pump?